PassGoodPool: Joint Passengers and Goods Fleet Management with Reinforcement Learning aided Pricing, Matching, and Route Planning: System Model

-As seen in Figure \ref{fig:architecture}, the framework consists of 4 primary actors: passengers, goods, vehicles, and the MoD Platform.
-The MoD platform's main role is to act as an intermediary between customers and vehicles, thereby acting as a marketplace for delivery services.
-The services offered by the MoD platform include the matching service, location service, and supply/demand service.
+{Demand Prediction has been widely studied in literature (e.g., \cite{oda2018movi}, \cite{KE2021102858}) we adopt a zone-based demand prediction approach as in \cite{oda2018movi}.} Since they play a crucial role in enabling this framework, we provide details on the Demand Prediction Model and ETA Model in Appendix B.

 Each of these services exists to communicate information to customers and vehicles' respective decision-making tools.
 Similar to a real-world scenario, the workflow involves either the passenger or goods customer requesting the MoD platform for a pickup.
 This initiates an initial matching which is done greedily by the MoD platform's Matching Service.
 The Vehicle then receives the request and processes it depending on whether it is a passenger or a good.
 If assigned a passenger, the system facilitates a pricing decision between the vehicles and passengers based on their respective preferences.
+Please note that goods are priced using the initial pricing and do not negotiate.
 On the passenger's end, we model a utility function to indicate the preferences and accept/reject proposed prices.
 Goods, on the other hand, follow the initial pricing set by the MoD platform.
 On the vehicle end, we propose a distributed decision-making algorithm that scales with the increasing number of vehicles.
 Leveraging the distributed compute in the vehicles, each vehicle is equipped with the following policies: \begin{enumerate*} \item Route Planning and Matching Policy, \item Pricing Policy, and \item DQN Dispatch Policy \end{enumerate*}.
-In the vehicle model, each of these policies exchange information with the MoD Platform as well as amongst themselves to make optimal decisions on the following: \begin{enumerate*} \item Which area of the map to dispatch to, \item How much to charge the passenger upon initial matching, and \item Which routes to take in delivering passengers \end{enumerate*}.
+In the vehicle model, each of these policies exchange information with the MoD Platform as well as amongst themselves to make optimal decisions on: \begin{enumerate*} \item Which area of the map to dispatch to, \item How much to charge the passenger upon initial matching, and \item Which routes to take in delivering passengers \end{enumerate*}.

-With a DQN dispatch policy, vehicles act as agents that learn the optimal policy in a distributed manner (at each vehicle) through interaction with the environment.
-We shall refer to vehicles as agents from this point forth.